OregonBanner/experience-manager-65.zh-Hans/help/assets/assets-finder-editor.md

 ![screen_shot_2012-04-19at123048pm](assets/screen_shot_2012-04-19at123048pm.png)

-To create a new asset share page via the digital asset manager:
+To create an asset share page by way of the digital asset manager:

 1. In the digital asset manager, in **New**, select **New Asset Share**.
 1. In the **Title**, enter the name of the asset share page.
 If desired, enter a name for the URL.